 Spare coupons may be stored in an uncontrolled environment.

 This is acceptable because it is considered worse-case.
+However, it is good practice to store coupons together with PCBs as this ensures representativity in case any test, such as relife testing, is undertaken.

 ECSS-Q-ST-70-60_1390163